-Oshogatsu, or New Years, is the most important holiday in Japan.
-Businesses shut down January 1 to January 3, families gather to spend time together.
+Oshogatsu, or New Year, is the most important holiday in Japan.
+Businesses shut down January 1 to January 3, and families gather to spend time together.
 The New Year Lottery numbers have been announced, New Year cards have been exchanged, and most places around Japan start looking like ghost towns.
 Sometime during those first three days, most people all over the country will enjoy a visit to the shrine to pray for prosperity, purchase good luck charms, and write their hopes and dreams on wooden plaques to hang for good fortune in the new year.

-Here are a few awesome shrines for you to see in the New Year:
+Here are a few impressive shrines for you to see in the New Year:

 Atsuta Jingu was originally founded about 1900 years ago, when the sacred sword Kusanagi-no-tsurugi, one of the Imperial symbols, was enshrined.
 The shrine has a peaceful feel (although not in the New Year period when people line the paths to pray) and boasts many old and beautiful sacred trees.
 Going there by train is preferable to by car as there is not much parking.
 The shrine is accessible via Jingu Nishi Station on the Meijo (purple) subway line or Jingu-Mae on the Meitetsu line.

 Atsuta Shrine in Nagoya (JIS Article)

 This shrine in the countryside of Kuwana, was established over 1500 years ago.
 The symbol of the shrine is the horse, as is reflected in the festival that happens there every May in which horseback riders wearing samurai armor jump horses over a small cliff.
 This horse festival is its most famous activity, but it is still a popular destination for New Years as well, that wouldn’t be overly crowded if you wanted to avoid the throngs.

 Be prepared to climb stairs, though, as there are many.
 Traveling there by car is preferable, although the nearest train station would be Kuwana on the JR or Kintetsu Line.
 This shrine is located between Nagoya and Ise – not that I’m suggesting that you try going to all three shrines listed here in one day.